Joey Logano: 2016: Heartbreak at Homestead

 At Charlotte, the opening race in the Round of 12, Logano's day ended early with a series of tire blowouts, leaving him with a 36th-place finish.
-This was followed by a third place finish at Kansas.
+This was followed by a third-place finish at Kansas.
 At Talladega, Logano was penalized early when his car left pit road dragging the jack during the first round of green-flag pit stops, but went on to win the race in overtime and clinched a spot in the Round of 8.
 The win marked the third straight restrictor-plate victory for Team Penske, after Keselowski's earlier victories at Talladega and Daytona.
 A win at Phoenix guaranteed Logano a place in the final 4 at Homestead.

 Logano led 45 laps at Homestead and had a significant chance to win his first Cup series championship.
-With 10 laps left, Logano restarted under leader Carl Edwards and Edwards on the restart attempted a block the 22 but it was too late, spinning the No. 19 of Edwards into the inside wall, resulting in a DNF for the 19 and some damage to the 22.
-After a thirty-minute red flag, Logano's car was too damaged to contend any further and Logano finished the race in fourth place, finishing second in the standings to Jimmie Johnson.
+With 10 laps left, Logano restarted under leader Carl Edwards, and Edwards on the restart attempted to block the 22, but it was too late, spinning the No. 19 of Edwards into the inside wall, resulting in a DNF for the 19 and some damage to the 22.
+After a thirty-minute red flag, Logano's car was too damaged to contend any further, and Logano finished the race in fourth place, finishing second in the standings to Jimmie Johnson.